 7. Participate in disaster or emergency-related duties, as needed.

 8. Provide support to fellow department team members, as well as outside departments, as needed.

-10. Perform other duties as assigned by Social and Community Service Manager or Executive Director
+10. Perform other duties as assigned by supervisor.

 KNOWLEDGE, SKILLS AND ABILITIES:

-H. Ability to communicate effectively with clients, donors, volunteers, co-workers and board members, verbally and in writing.
+I. Ability to communicate effectively with clients, donors, volunteers, and coworkers verbally and in writing.

-K. Ability to maintain a flexible schedule, work occasional evening and weekend hours, as required.
+L. Ability to maintain a flexible schedule, including being able to work evening and weekend hours.

 O. Competency with Microsoft Office and online reporting tools.